Caroline Bammel: Academic career

 For the 1965/1966 academic year, Bammel was an Alexander von Humboldt research fellow at the University of Munich.
 There, she was able to attend the graduate seminar run by Bernhard Bischoff on hagiography.

 Bammel then returned to Girton College, Cambridge, and held a research fellowship for the next two years.
 In 1968, she was elected a Fellow of Girton College, and made a college lecturer in classics.
 She was additionally appointed Director of Studies in theology in 1976.
 In 1975, she also joined the staff of the Faculty of Divinity; she was an assistant lecturer from 1975 to 1980, a lecturer from 1980 to 1992, and Reader in Early Church History from 1992.

 Bammel's research concerned the history of early Christianity.
 She took a particular interest in Origen, the Greek early Christian theologian, and other early Christian writers.

 In 1994, Bammel was elected a Fellow of the British Academy (FBA), the United Kingdom's national academy for the humanities and social sciences.

 Personal life

-In 1979, the then Caroline Hammond married Ernst Bammel.
+In 1979, the then Caroline Hammond married Ernst Bammel, a fellow lecturer in the Faculty of Divinity.
 She had learnt German while an undergraduate and became fluent during her year researching in Germany.
 As her husband was German, they mainly spoke German at home.
 They did not have any children.